 At some point of discussion, it was evident that Ericsson and SRA had no supportive view regarding its external market context.
 It also raised an issue that weather SRA and Ericsson have the resource capability to build a mobile telephony business as a future market potential.
 Thus, it is evident that there was no solid evidence in terms of sales forecast, market investigations, and technologies that can state that mobile telephony market will grow in the future (Regner 2001).

-The main focal point of Ericsson is to focus on existing business products that are telecommunication equipments and other wire based switches whereas, the SRA wants to shift its focus from the existing radio equipments to wireless mobile telecommunication technology and equipments.
-The main competency of Ericsson was its switching and transmission equipments such as telephone exchange, controls, and its telephonic network.
+The main focal point of Ericsson is to focus on existing business products that are telecommunication equipment and other wire-based switches whereas, the SRA wants to shift its focus from the existing radio equipment to wireless mobile telecommunication technology and equipment.
+The main competency of Ericsson was its switching and transmission equipment such as telephone exchange, controls, and its telephonic network.
 SRA was an autonomous and self-reliant subsidiary of Ericsson that mainly operated in radio communication supplier.
-One of the competences of Ericsson is its relationship with NMT that was compulsory to establish a manual mobile telephone system (Regner 2001).
+One of the competencies of Ericsson is its relationship with NMT that was compulsory to establish a manual mobile telephone system (Regner 2001).

 The core competencies of Ericsson were its radio communication and switching technology whereas, SRA had a strong future vision regarding external market capabilities.
 At SRA, its enthusiasm towards the mobile telephony business can be considered as its competence because it provides a vision to enter into a new market segment.
 For this, they acquired “Sonab” to be a leader in mobile stations.
 Sonab was a company that was a leader in radio technology and mobile stations.
 This acquisition helped the company in building the first commercial mobile telephony system (Regner 2001).